 Billed as; “THE WORLD'S TOUGHEST 'IRON MAN' BY 220 MAG 2016 - 140 MILES WITH ALMOST 17,000 FEET OF CLIMBING.
 FOLLOWING THE RENOWNED FRED WHITTON CYCLE SPORTIVE ROUTE AND FINISHING WITH A RETURN MOUNTAIN RUN TO SCAFELL PIKE SUMMIT, THE FULL X PUNISHES YOU LIKE NO OTHER TRIATHLON”

-It sounded like the ideal way to round off my Triathlon “journey” and with Katherine’s blessing I am now signed up for the 2018 race.
-It’s been a long journey since that hospital bed and I cannot wait to line up at the start line at 0430 on 16th June 2018.
+It sounded like the ideal way to round off my Triathlon “journey” and with Katherine’s blessing I signed up for and completed the 2018 race.
+It’s been a long journey since that hospital bed and I cannot while I needed rest after Triathlon X I am now ready for more.